MagpieBridge/IntelliJLSP/README.md

 - `Working directory (optional)`: directory where the server should observe.
 If not set, the default is the root path of the current opening project in the IDE.

 ## Build from Source
-Clone this Repo and init the Subprojects `git clone https://github.com/MagpieBridge/IntelliJLSP.git && git submodule update --init`
+Clone this Repo and init the Subprojects
+`git clone --single-branch --branch intellijclientlib https://github.com/MagpieBridge/IntelliJLSP.git && cd IntelliJLSP/ && git submodule update --init`

 To build/run the Project from source, import it as a gradle Project into IntelliJ.